 The fitness demands of this “Mountain Endurance” involve leg and mid-section strength, and mode-specific aerobic conditioning (lungs).
-This program builds your uphill hiking under load fitness and stamina using Step Ups, Rucking and/or Ruck Running, unloaded running, and extended weekend “mini events” which combine all three.
+This program builds your uphill hiking under load fitness and stamina using Step Ups, Rucking (hiking with a pack), unloaded running, and extended weekend “mini-events” which combine all three.
 You’ll train step ups 3x/week during this training plan.

 2) Eccentric Leg Strength for Downhill Hiking Under Load

 Hiking downhill under load is significantly more intense on an athlete’s leg musculature than hiking uphill.
 Downhill movement demands “eccentric” leg strength as gravity tries to force the athlete into the mountain and he/she must absorb this impact with each downhill step.
 If backcountry hunters have not trained specifically for this fitness demand, early trip downhill hikes can result in extreme leg soreness and negatively impact the trip.
 This program deploys a loaded set of lower body exercises called the “Quadzilla Complex” to train your eccentric leg strength.
 We originally developed the Quadzilla Complex to train eccentric strength for professional Olympic and Big Mountain skiers and snowboarders.
 You’ll train the Quadzilla Complex 2x/week during this plan.